CF-301-final-project/Garden-Front-End/README.md

 ### What is your Git flow?
 -	Main Branch =>> Dev Branch (testing updating) => Individual task branches
 ### Will you be using a PR review workflow?
 If so, consider:
+2 people for push from individual Branches to Dev
 ### How many people must review a PR?
+Team approval for Dev => Main
 ### Who merges PRs?
 ### How often will you merge?
 ### How will you communicate that it’s time to merge?
--	**In development** Branches will all be created, and the first individual task branch created will call the team together and we will do a crawl phase walk through of the merge procedure to ensure we are all on the same page for this step. ***
+-	**In development** Branches will all be created, and the first individual task branch created will call the team together and we will do a crawl phase walk through of the merge procedure to ensure we are all on the same page for this step.

 ## Submitting Your Work
 This is a group submission.
 Only one person must submit for group credit.